Petit Saint Vincent Resort, Petit Saint Vincent

 Petit St.Vincent (better known locally as PSV) which lies 40 miles south of St.Vincent, is a paradise of softly rolling hills spread over 113 acres surrounded by two miles of white sand beaches, PSV has been tamed just enough to allow for the presence of 22 discreet and simple, yet luxurious cottages.

 The cottages are sited to make the most of their immediate surroundings.
 Some are notched into the hills and bluffs to catch the breeze and savor the views, most are just steps from the beach.
-All the buildings are naturally air-conditioned with a combination of ceiling fans, louvered windows, cool terra cotta floors and the ocean breeze
+All the buildings are naturally cooled with a combination of ceiling fans, louvered windows, cool terra cotta floors and the ocean breeze

 Lying well off the tourist mainstream, PSV could be best described by what is not there.
 There is no airport, no formal check in, no keys.
+No internet.
 There are no televisions nor are there telephones in the cottages.
 Above all however, there is privacy.

 Here, amid untouched nature and surrounded by warm, crystal-clear, turquoise water, one senses that the island is one's own.
 The truly hermitic guest need never meet another visitor.
 Room service is available for all meals, either in your own cottage or at any other location on the island.
 Most guests however, choose to make use of the resort's beautiful bar and dining room for at least some of their meals.

 Type of rooms: Petit Saint Vincent ResortEach cottage is built from native blue bitch stone which is quarried on the island.
 There are terra cotta floors and peaked ceilings of Purpleheart hardwood.